 What Home Buyers Need To Know About Appraisal Gaps

-Buying a home is exciting, but when there’s a gap between the appraised value and your agreed-upon sales price, it can cause problems.
-You risk losing the home you are interested in and even your earnest money if you aren’t careful.
+Buying a home is exciting, but when there’s a gap between the appraised value and your agreed-upon sales price, problems may result.
+You risk losing the home you’re interested in and possibly even your earnest money.

-Here’s everything you must know about appraisal gaps and how to handle them, check out our complete guide below.
+For everything you need to know about appraisal gaps and how to handle them, check out our complete guide below.